lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

             justifyContent: center
       - type: FeaturedItem
         title: ''
-        tagline: ''
-        subtitle: ''
-        text: >+
-          Immerse yourself in the vibrant biodiversity of Wenhai Wetland,

-          specifically observing the **unique birds and flowers** that thrive in this alpine

-          ecosystem.
-Discover the specialized adaptations of these species to the wetland

-          environment, learning about their ecological roles and appreciating the delicate

-          balance of nature in this pristine setting.

-        image:
-          type: ImageBlock
-          url: /images/Icon3.jpg
-          altText: Placeholder text
-          styles:
-            self:
-              borderRadius: x-large
-        actions: []
-        colors: bg-neutralAlt-fg-dark
-        styles:
-          self:
-            padding:
-              - pt-8
-              - pl-8
-              - pb-8
-              - pr-8
-            borderRadius: x-large
-            flexDirection: col
-      - type: FeaturedItem
-        title: ''
         subtitle: ''
         text: >+
           Experience the warm hospitality of the Naxi people with a visit